FACTBOX-NY Harbor oil terminals, refineries crippled by Sandy

 (Reporting by Selam Gebrekidan, Joshua Schneyer, Janet McGurty, Edward McAllister and Jonathan Spicer in New

-York; Editing by Marguerita Choy, Jim Marshall, Andre Grenon, Leslie Adler, Phil Berlowitz, Gary Hill and David
+York; Editing by Marguerita Choy, Jim Marshall, Andre Grenon, Leslie Adler, Phil Berlowitz, Gary Hill)